 Seizure is a civil procedure taken against the goods and often runs in parallel to criminal proceeding against persons who have committed customs, money laundering or drug trafficking offences.
 However on some occasions the Guernsey Border Agency (GBA) will take seizure action only where the circumstances make it more proportionate than an instigating prosecution.

-Seizure action is a globally utilised mechanism by most Customs authorities worldwide not just by the GBA in Guernsey and therefore similar provisions tend to apply in most countries.
+Seizure action is a globally utilised mechanism by most Customs authorities worldwide not just by the Guernsey Border Agency and therefore similar provisions tend to apply in most countries.

 Persons who are the owners of the goods may appeal against a seizure.
 Where goods are seized in the absence of the importer a notice of seizure will be sent to the address if that information is available, or a notice will be placed in La Gazette Officielle.
 The law however states that if the goods are found to be so liable they shall be forfeited.